YinChantha/Landingpage/README.md

-# Let's Build with Tailwind CSS - Responsive Navbar
+# Let's Build with Tailwind CSS

-This project users a [simple starter project](https://github.com/tailwindcss/playground.git) for playing around with Tailwind in a proper PostCSS environment.

-To get started:
+you can start using this poject by

 1. Clone the repository: